 If you choose a life of service to this country through the armed forces and law enforcement or as an EMT or firefighter, I thank you for your service.

-I am hoping you can help me with something bodyweight-based on my fitness into the next decade of 50 and over.
-I am a 52-year-old police officer (over 20 years) and my schedule between LE job and Reserve duties makes fitness routines challenging.
-I need to lose some weight but also pass the [Army Physical Fitness Test] and the new [Army Combat Fitness Test] eventually and score well – personal pride.
-I like to run a bit but my knees no longer like running so I have to mix that in sparingly.
-I tend to overdo running, lifting and PT, and get tendonitis issue mainly – no major injuries.
+I am hoping you can help me with something body weight-based on my fitness into the next decade of 50 and over.
+I am a 52-year-old police officer (over 20 years), and my schedule between LE job and Reserve duties makes fitness routines challenging.
+I need to lose some weight but also pass the Army physical fitness test and the new Army combat fitness test eventually and score well -- personal pride.
+I like to run a bit, but my knees no longer like running so I have to mix that in sparingly.
+I tend to overdo running, lifting and PT, and get tendinitis issues mainly -- no major injuries.
 I am perpetually in seek of the "perfect plan" but maybe such a thing does not exist.
-I always got a bit bored with doing pushup and situp sets and then running, but exotic routines turn me off as well.
+I always got a bit bored with doing push-up and sit-up sets and then running, but exotic routines turn me off as well.
 Do you have suggestions for me?
 Thank you for your time and thank you for the articles on Military.com.

 Rob, I am with you.
-I just turned 50 myself this year and have a training age of nearly 40 years old (been training since I was 10 years old).
-That comes with a lot of baggage, as does contact sports, competition, special ops life and aging, all rolled into the same body.
-You sound like you have a similar training age and perhaps have not changed much of your training from what you did back in your twenties.
+I just turned 50 myself this year and have a training age of nearly 40 years old.
+(I've been training since I was 10.)
+That comes with a lot of baggage, as does contact sports, competition, special-ops life and aging, all rolled into the same body.
+You sound like you have a similar training age and perhaps have not changed much of your training from what you did back in your 20s.
 I have a few new rules for you:

 You will be older for longer than you are younger in this life, as well as in your tactical professions.
 You must evolve your workouts.
 You do not have to give up and get weak, just evolve and realize your body does not react to the workouts you did 30 years ago like it used to.

-Instead of completely dropping weights and running, try to cycle them through the year and work on muscle stamina/endurance phases, and then speed phases.
-For my program (20th Year of Periodization), I lift in the fall and winter and run less -- ruck some and do calisthenics – and run more in the spring and summer.
-But with the 50-and-over rules below, I would consider at the most running every OTHER day, especially if you have aches and pains associated with running and need to lose weight as well.
+Instead of completely dropping weights and running, try to cycle them through the year and work on muscle stamina/endurance phases, then speed phases.
+For my program (20th year of periodization), I lift in the fall and winter and run less -- ruck some and do calisthenics – and run more in the spring and summer.
+But with the 50-and-over rules below, I would consider at the most running every other day, especially if you have aches and pains associated with running and need to lose weight as well.
 Periodization allows for performance and recovery.

-Unless you are not heavy, no pain involved, and like running for competitions, running every other day will make sense.
-However, if you have significant weight to lose (250 lbs or more), I would not start running until you have lost most of that weight – getting most of your cardio by walking, rucking (Army), and non-impact cardio options (bike, elliptical, row, swim).
+Unless you are not heavy, no pain involved and like running for competitions, running every other day will make sense.
+However, if you have significant weight to lose (250 pounds or more), I would not start running until you have lost most of that weight -- getting most of your cardio by walking, rucking (Army) and non-impact cardio options (bike, elliptical, row, swim).

-Some ideas for body-weight spring/summer training: the Classic Military PT Week.
-It uses three classics: The PT Pyramid, PT Superset, and the PT Max Rep Sets.
-All the workouts are calisthenics-based, which will help you.
-I will say the Max Rep set workout may be tougher on the joints, so pull back from complete max rep failure each set.
-There are more ideas at the Military Fitness pages, but also consider Tactical Fitness, as that is really what you are doing.
+An idea for body-weight spring/summer training: the Classic Military PT Week.
+It uses three classics: the PT pyramid, PT super set and the PT max-rep sets.
+All of the workouts are calisthenics-based, which will help you.
+The max-rep set workout may be tougher on the joints, so pull back from complete max-rep failure each set.
+There are more ideas at the Military Fitness pages, but also consider tactical fitness, as that is really what you are doing.